 It’s a practical, reliable choice that matches just about any contemporary style.
 We love the simple design and outstanding construction quality.
-The best part is the price–you get all-metal construction and a lifetime warranty for under $100!
+The best part is the price–you get all-metal construction and a lifetime warranty.

 Read more about it, including our full, in-depth review, in our guide to the best bathroom faucets!

 Two-handle models are less of an art installation and more of a precision instrument.
 Having two handles gives you more control over temperature and pressure.

 Two-handle setups can be just as attractive as one-handle models.
 We really like these for larger countertops and vanities, since they emphasize space and a feeling of unity with the rest of the room.
 While a one-handle model stands alone, a two-handle setup feels more like part of your space.
 You’ll just have to have the room for one!